Ivo-Evans/clojure-notes/notes/data-structures.strings-and-chars.md

 "hello world"
 ```

 The single quote is not for strings.
-It is used to tell the reader to evaluate but not read the next form - useful for macros.
+It is used to tell the reader to evaluate but not read the next form.

 The syntax for Clojure chars is the backslash: